CH

 As a core area of Celine’s practice, she handles the full range of dry shipping, commodities and international carriage of goods work.

-• Acting for Owners and Charterers in various off-hire claims resulting from congestion, covid-19 delays, detainment and arrest.
+• Off-hire claims resulting from congestion, covid-19 delays, detainment and arrest.

-• Acting for and advising cargo interests in bills of lading disputes.
+• Acting for and advising owners and cargo interests in bills of lading disputes.
 Primarily concerning Hague/Visby Rules issues, contamination and short delivery of cargo.

 • Acting, for Owners and Charterers, in off-spec bunker claims.